Surfshark vs Proton VPN: which VPN is better?

 Split tunneling

-Sometimes, it’s pertinent to limit your VPN traffic exclusively to a single app.
+Sometimes, it’s important to limit your VPN traffic exclusively to a single app.
 Alternatively, you might need some apps excluded from the tunnel.
 Whichever scenario it is, split tunneling is the tool for the job.

 Proton VPN did not rebrand this feature, while Surfshark felt the need to call it Bypasser.
 Other than that, the two are practically identical.
 They have excellent customization options and are available on Android and Windows devices.